 When a medical provider fails to monitor the mother and child throughout pregnancy, a medical malpractice claim may be utilized to recover financial losses.
 Typically, a failure to monitor claims results from healthcare providers failing to keep track of the vitals of the mother and child during labor and delivery.

-This includes recording the baby's heart rate and knowing the signs of fetal distress as well as the mother's blood pressure.
-It can also include failing to take appropriate action for complications during labor or concerning test results.
+This includes recording the baby’s heart rate, recognizing the signs of fetal distress, and monitoring the mother’s blood pressure.
+It can also include failing to take appropriate action in response to complications during labor or concerning test results.

 When a standard of care is not followed, and the mother and child are not taken care of during the delivery process, the child may suffer from birth injuries such as developmental delays and brain damage from lack of oxygen, cerebral palsy, and hypoxic-ischemic encephalopathy.